Enhancing Europe’s resilience in Critical Raw Materials supply through AI-driven robotics.

 The Greek recycling center is exploring the use of robots to dismantle desktops for Neodymium magnets and Flat Panel Display.

-The Spanish iron recovery company is targeting CRMs from streams of metal scraps and slag originated after waste incineration.
+The Spanish company specializing in iron recovery is targeting CRMs from a continuous stream of metal scraps.

-The Portuguese waste organization is focusing on using robots to remove hazardous materials and recover CRMs from urban waste.
+The Portuguese waste authority aims to recover CRMs and remove hazardous materials from incineration slag and urban waste.

 Urban mining for sustainability